 - Google notices and values “time spent on site”.
 The “time spent” on a webpage signals that readers are liking what they are reading.
 Therefore let’s rank this page higher.
 Again, as mentioned in above point, good-quality longer content is also good for “time spent on site”.
 (If you think about it, a longer content will take someone longer to read or even scan past it.
 Add half a dozen photos with catchy captions, and your readers will stay even longer.)

-Six keys to a successful travel blog:
+Seven keys to a successful travel blog:

 - Shorter sentences; shorter paragraphs